The Admin Interface

 .cphrase file format.
 Once you have updated and saved a configuration, you

-must launch or restart an NLI for users to make use it.
+must launch or restart an NLI for users to use it.

 Managing .corpus files

-New corpus files are obtained by opening a log
+New corpus files may also be obtained by opening a log

 file, clicking on Q and then running the corpus.xql